iiqof/simplified-Friggeri-CV-html/README.md

 # simplified-Friggeri-CV-html
-Continous page Friggeri CV template
+Continous page Friggeri CV template.
+The idea is to have a static page with your CV in html.

-Work in progress
+Work in progress.

 TO-DO:
- - Chek that it works outside jekyll
  - Add the extras tab
  - Add some color formating